 Thom Mathews came into the horror genre with his first major film role as Freddy in 1985’s Return of the Living Dead.
-Just one year later, he starred in Friday the 13th Part VI: Jason Lives as the iconic Tommy Jarvis.
+Just one year later, he took on one of horror’s most infamous slashers in Friday the 13th Part VI: Jason Lives as Tommy Jarvis.
 Mathews went on to star in many roles, including Joey in Return of the Living Dead II and in eleven Albert Pyun films.

-Recently, he has made a return as Tommy Jarvis in Friday the 13th: The Game as a playable character.
-The game will be released early this year, so we couldn’t wait to catch up with Mathews to talk about Tommy, along with his roles in the Return of the Living Dead series and his possible return to acting.
+Recently, he made a return as Tommy Jarvis in Friday the 13th: The Game as a playable character.
+We couldn’t wait to catch up with Mathews to talk about Tommy, along with his roles in the Return of the Living Dead series and his possible return to acting.

 Thom Mathews: Oh my gosh, the whole experience was great from the very beginning.
 I didn’t realize how great it was at the time, it was my first big part in a movie.
 But I had come to realize how special it was.